ThH00/ThH00.github.io/08-2024-dynamics/homepage.md

 ### Lecture 6 - Sep 11
 - See this [video](https://www.youtube.com/watch?v=0ACqRREH180).
 - The Serret-Frenet basis cont. (curvature of a plane curve, the S-F relations, time permitting, example Set 5, 03/043)

+### Lecture 7 - Sep 18
 - Spring force with examples from Set 6.
+- Friction force with examples from Set 7.